Locksmith in Overland Park

 The correct answer is the $60 guy is cheaper by half and maybe more.
 The first quote does not add up to $40 or near it, the "or more" or "about" they slip in means they're being tricky with words.
 Tricking people is the only reason for anyone to be vague about the cost to unlock a locked car's door.
 No one needs to see your car's locks first; they say that because people who would have said "NO!" to the price had they named it on the phone don't do it after the 'technician' has arrived on site.

-And the only reason anybody's advertising a service fee at $15 is that's the bait in a bait-and-switch scam. $15 is one-fourth the market's going-rate for a service fee as well as for unlocking locked cars.
+And the only reason anybody's advertising a service fee at $15 (or $25 or $35) is that's the bait in a bait-and-switch scam. $15 is one-fourth the market's going-rate for a service fee.
 No locksmith in Overland Park or the area has provided any variety of mobile service at that rate in decades.

 Here are the national average prices in 2013: